A Counterfactual Cause in Situation Calculus: Counterfactual Achievement Cause

 \section{Counterfactual Achievement Cause}

-Batusov and Soutchanski \cite{batusov2018situation} provided an account of \emph{actual achievement cause} in the situation calculus, overcoming many problems that previous works have on lifting the expressiveness \cite{hopkins2007causality} of HP causality.
-Later, Khan and Soutchanski \cite{khan2020necessary} studied the sufficient and necessary conditions for actual achievement cause and provided an account that coincides with Batusov and Soutchanski's \cite{batusov2018situation} definition but incorporates the notion of counterfactual analysis, an important aspect in actual causality \cite{halpern2016actual}.
-In 2021, \cite{khan2021knowing} reconsidered the above definition and provided an account of actual achievement cause in the epistemic situation calculus in terms of modalities, among other things, this allows one to reason about knowledge about the cause, i.e. causal knowledge.
-A drawback that is common in the above proposal is that causality is defined recursively and inferring the cause in a causal setting is intuitively non-trivial.
-The reason is that their notion of cause takes many aspects into account such as \emph{counterfactual}, \emph{preemption}, and \emph{direct or indirect cause}.
-Here we show that if we drop some of these features we are still able to provide a simple account of counterfactual cause in the logic $\lang$.
+Batusov and Soutchanski in 2018 \cite{batusov2018situation} provided an account of \emph{actual achievement cause} in the situation calculus, overcoming many problems that previous works \cite{hopkins2007causality} had in lifting the expressiveness of HP causality.
+Later, Khan and Soutchanski in 2020 \cite{khan2020necessary} studied the sufficient and necessary conditions for actual achievement cause and provided an account that coincides with Batusov and Soutchanski's definition but incorporates the notion of counterfactual analysis, an important aspect in actual causality \cite{halpern2016actual}.
+In 2021, Khan and Lesp{\'e}rance \cite{khan2021knowing} reconsidered the above definition and provided an account of actual achievement cause in the epistemic situation calculus in terms of modalities, among other things, which allows one to reason about knowledge about the cause, i.e., causal knowledge.
+A drawback that is common in the above proposal is that causality is defined recursively, and inferring the cause in a causal setting is intuitively non-trivial.
+The reason is that their notion of cause takes many aspects into account, such as \emph{counterfactual}, \emph{preemption}, and \emph{direct or indirect cause}.
+Here we show that if we drop some of these features, we are still able to provide a simple account of counterfactual cause in the logic $\lang$.